SayakaMiura/ClonePhyTester/README.txt

 4. MEGA-CC
 Please download the latest version from https://www.megasoftware.net/.

+If you wish to use ClonePhyTester compare the performance of another method (new or existing) with the currently analyzed seven methods for the simulated dataset we employed, then ClonePhyTester will need you to give the clone sequences that are by the new method.
+With that information, ClonePhyTester will calculate all the performance metrics and produce graphical visualizations and summaries that will compare the new method with the existing seven methods.
+For adding new metrics or datasets, you should be able to easily modify ClonePhyTester, as it is ClonePhyTester is written in python.

 How to use
 ==================
 1. Select a clone prediction method (which is not included in ref.
 [1]) and infer clone sequences on given read count information.
 You need to select a clone prediction method that is designed for the analysis of bulk sequencing data of multiple samples from a single patient (e.g., PhyloWGS).
 The input information should be read count, observed SNV frequencies, or cancer cell fraction.
 Simulated read count data are given in the directory of G7, G12, MA, and P10.
-These data was used in ref.
+These data were used in ref.
 [1] and the details are described in the section of ‘Simulated datasets.’

 2. Save your inferred clone sequences in the MEGA format (https://www.megasoftware.net/).
 Note that 'A' and 'T' denote wild-type and mutant-type base assignments, respectively.
 The order of SNV should be the same as the read count data.
 Do not include normal (germline) sequences.
 For example:
 Let us assume that you inferred some clone sequences by using a few read count data in G7, G12, P10, and MA directory.
 We saved these inferred clone sequences in the MEGA format in the directory of “Example.”